paweldebiec/Coursera_Getting_and_Cleaning_Data/Code_Book.md

 full <-rbind(train, test)
 ```

-As it was requrested to only select measurements on the mean and standard deviation (point2), we build a logical vector indicating which measures contain mean() or std() in their names.
+As it was requested to only select measurements on the mean and standard deviation (point2), we build a logical vector indicating which measures contain mean() or std() in their names.

 ``` r
 stdOrMean <- grepl("([mM]ean\\(\\))|([sS]td\\(\\))", features[,2])